ppy/osu-wiki/wiki/Tournaments/NDC/2026/en.md

 | *4th place* | 7.5% (€78,75) |
 | *5th & 6th place* | 2.5% (€26,25) |

-The tournament and prize pool is sponsored by both the organisation and community members.
+Both the tournament and the prize pool are sponsored by the organisation and community members.
 Donators can choose how much of their donation they want to go to either the prize pool or improving the tournament series:

 - ::{ flag=NL }:: [Lilily](https://osu.ppy.sh/users/6502403): €500
 - ::{ flag=NL }:: [S O U R](https://osu.ppy.sh/users/4445948): €500